Super-Ingenuity (SPI)

 2. Material Performance

-The project specified Aluminum 7075, chosen for its balance of lightweight properties and structural strength.
+The project specified Aluminum 7075, chosen for its combination of lightweight properties and structural strength.
 While additive manufacturing enabled complex geometries, post-printing machining and heat treatment were necessary to achieve mechanical performance and long-term reliability.

 3. Quality Assurance

-Our Approach(Aerospace 3D Printing)
+Our Approach (Aerospace 3D Printing)

 Design for Additive Manufacturing (DFM)